blessingfasina/MS-Word-To-PDF-Converter/README.md

 # MS Word to PDF Batch Converter

 This tool converts one or multiple MS Word documents (`.docx` or `.doc`) into PDF format efficiently and quickly.
-It features a user-friendly interface, a progress bar, and a welcome message displayed in the terminal.

 ## Features